SAP-samples/ehs-environment-management-samples/README.md

 ## How to Obtain Support

+You can create an issue if you have problems with the provided content or looking for missing examples.

 ## To-Do (Upcoming changes)

-You can watch this GitHub repository to stay informed on updated.
+You can watch this GitHub repository to stay informed on updates.